visgl/loaders.gl/docs/api-reference/gltf-loaders/gltf-builder.md

-# `GLBBuilder` class
+# `GLTFBuilder` class (@loaders.gl/gltf)

-The `GLBBuilder` class supports the `GLBWriter` class.
-It that allows applications to dynamically build up a hybrid JSON/binary GLB file.
+The `GLTFBuilder` class allows applications to dynamically build up a hybrid JSON/binary GLB file.

-The `GLBBuilder` would normally be used if you want to save custom mixed JSON/binary data in a "GLB envelope".
+The `GLTFBuilder` would normally be used if you want to save custom mixed JSON/binary data in a "GLB envelope".

+The `GLTFBuilder` class supports the `GLTFWriter` class.

 ## Usage